eth-protocol-fellows/cohort-four/program-guide/repo-guide.md

 ## Development Updates

 One of the core goals of this program is to improve your technical writing and communication skills.
-One of the ways to do this is to get comfortable telling people about what you are working on.
-So one of the expectations for program participants is a regularly cadenced development update.
+One key way to do this is to get comfortable telling people about what you are working on.
+One of the expectations for program participants is a regularly cadenced development update.
 For the duration of the program, all participants should publish a development update at least once every two weeks.

 A good development update can take many forms.
 Every individual will probably need to find their own style.
 Here are some suggestions.